www.scantips.com

 ) = Degrees

 Trig functions in software programming languages (including Excel, Javascript, C, Python, etc.) use radians instead of degrees.
-Calculators normally offer the choice.
+Calculators normally offer the choice of using degrees.
 To convert radians to degrees, multiply radians by 180/Pi, which is 57.2958 degrees per radian.
 Or for degrees to radians, multiply degrees by Pi/180.

 Field size and focal length are linear in field of view (half of sensor dimension or twice the focal length both produce half the field dimension).
 But the angle is a tangent function, which is Not straight-line linear (the angle is approximately linear if angle is not more than about 10 degrees (called the Small-Angle Approximation).